Ask and answer questions about key details in a text.

 Use addition and subtraction within 20 to solve word problems involving situations of adding to, taking from, putting together, taking apart, and comparing, with unknowns in all positions, e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem.

-Distinguish between producers and consumers of goods and services.
+Distinguish between landmasses and bodies of water using maps and globes.